• Skip to primary navigation

 My Score: 10

-Wealth builders also teach their kids good wealth habits.
-They teach them how to handle money, invest, and start money making businesses so they too can become financially independent someday.
+Wealth builders also teach their kids good financial habits.
+They teach their kids how to handle money, invest, and start money making businesses so they too can become financially independent someday.

-Just as important, their kids don’t come back home to roost or depend on parents to prop up their lifestyle.
+Just as important, they don't allow grown kids to live with them indefinitely or depend on the parents to prop up their lifestyle.
 Once the kids leave home they’re expected to go out and earn their own way without depending on mom and dad’s constant financial help.

 What I’m doing: We’ve taught our kids well.
 Both have paid cash for their own cars with no help from mom and dad.
-Both are working during school to make their own spending money.
-My son just moved off campus into an apartment and started paying for his own groceries without me even asking (sweet!).
+Both worked during school to make their own spending money.
 I’m confident both of our kids are developing habits of wealthy people and will continue to do so.

 My Score: 9